 This doesn't come cheap.
 A helitanker can cost up to $15 million, and $8,000 an hour to operate.
 But Joel Lane told us it's money well spent.

-He told us about the Tuna Fire, which ignited in dry brush near Malibu in July.
-It was promptly doused by a Quick Reaction Chinook at a cost of several hundred thousand dollars, a fraction of what it would have cost if the fire had gotten out of control.
+He told us about the Tuna Fire, which ignited in dry brush near Malibu last July.
+It was promptly doused by a quick reaction Chinook at a cost of several hundred thousand dollars, a fraction of what it would have cost if the fire had gotten out of control.
 If you never heard of the Tuna Fire, says Lane, that's a win.

 Joel Lane: So the 10-acre fire that you—that we catch 98% of the time, it's never gonna make the paper, you're never gonna hear about it.
 Public wakes up the next day and unless they drive by it, they never know it happened.
 And we do that very successfully, especially in Southern California.